dozjs/doz/documentation/index.md

 There are two types:

 #### HTML element
-Directives that works only on HTML element.
+Directives that usually work only with HTML elements but there are exceptions such as `d-show` and `d-animate` which work with Doz components.

 ##### d-bind
 This directive bind an input element to a props: